hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq.md

 - affiliated with [Dana-Farber / Harvard Cancer Center (DF/HCC](https://www.dfhcc.harvard.edu))
 - an AIDS researcher affiliated with Harvard Center for AIDS Research (CFAR)

-*If you are unsure of your eligibility, please register anyway and we will get back to you.*

 NOTE: We do ***not*** record our training sessions.

 ---